-Additional alterations include removing a site wall stub adjacent to the sidewalk and relocating the street numbers to the garage wall.
+Additional alterations include removing a site wall stub adjacent to the sidewalk and relocating the street numbers to the garage wall at an unknown date.

 South and North elevations of 171 San Marcos Avenue, by Morrow & Morrow Architects.

 7 From the July 18, 1933 "Application for Building Permit, Frame Building" for 171 San Marcos Avenue issued by the Department of Public Works, Central Permit Bureau, City and County of San Francisco.